FernMiran/ComicApp_Blazor/README.md

 ## Introduction

-This repository contains a Blazor Web Application developed using .NET 8 and C# following the principles of CLEAN Architecture, Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS) with MediatR, Fluent APIs, and Generic Repositories.
+This repository contains a Blazor Web Application developed using .NET 8 and C# following the principles of clean architecture, Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS) with MediatR, Fluent APIs, and Generic Repositories.
 This project aims to demonstrate a scalable, maintainable, and highly decoupled system design for complex web application development.

 ## About the Application